randumami/Swift-Design-Patterns/README.md

 # Swift-Design-Patterns
-A List of design patterns in swift with example code when i get to it... this a learning work in progress...
+A list of design patterns in swift with example code when i get to it... this a learning work in progress...

 **Singleton Pattern:**
 Ensures a class has only one instance and provides a global point of access to it.